Ogden dog to be put down after being accused of biting jogger, court finds

 OGDEN, N.Y.
-(WROC) — A pit bull in Ogden has been determined dangerous and was sentenced to be put down following a Monday Ogden Town Court ruling.
+(WROC) — A pit bull in Ogden has been determined dangerous and was sentenced to be put down, according to a Monday Ogden Town Court ruling.

-The dog, named Vanessa, was accused of biting a jogging neighbor while being walked with another dog by her owner’s girlfriend.
+The dog, named Vanessa, was accused of biting a jogging neighbor.
+Vanessa was being walked with another dog by her owner’s girlfriend, according to court documents.

 “I ran away from them when they were coming at me,” said Jessica Hirt, who says she was bitten by Vanessa, “and they still got me as I continued to try to get away from them.”